 No doubt matters of self-seriousness explain why this one got bad reviews while the last one was praised.
 For much of its runtime, Halloween Kills actually does a solid job expanding the thematic and dramatic scope of its back-to-basics predecessor while sticking by the primal and primativistic idea of “the Shape”.
-Yet it’s a harsher, far more uninviting vision, right down to the amped-up gore—if you’re ever afraid to see what happens next, it won’t be because David Gordon Green shares John Carpenter’s skill for a playfully choreographed scare, but because he’ll pile on the grisliness.
-And by the end credits, its initially promising, ultimately dour gambit steers into limbo.
+Yet it’s a harsher, far more uninviting vision, right down to the amped-up gore: if you’re ever afraid to see what happens next, it won’t be because David Gordon Green shares John Carpenter’s skill for a playfully choreographed scare, but because he’ll pile on the grisliness.
+And by the end credits, that initially promising, ultimately dour gambit steers into limbo.
 The most valuable symbolism of the 1978 original was simple: an avatar of childhood fear chasing you to the cusp of adulthood.
 The 2018 reboot was about trauma, though it didn’t go much deeper into that idea than one might at a pitch meeting.
 But Halloween Kills is something else.
-It ups the political ante by taking contemporary public hysteria as its subject, nodding to both Romero (the real monster is us) and a bit of Lynch (metaphysical Evil haunts small-town America) before its pessimism hits the same wall as innumerable Halloween sequels before it: there’s only so much weight or length a campfire story can sustain without numbing you or turning silly.
+It ups the political ante by taking contemporary public hysteria as its subject, nodding to both Romero (the real monster is us) and a bit of Lynch (Evil haunts small-town America) before its pessimism hits the same wall as innumerable Halloween sequels before it: there’s only so much weight or length a campfire story can sustain without numbing you or turning silly.
 But I’ll say this: given what they’ve set up, I’m curious how they’re going to make a movie called Halloween Ends.
 We’ll find out next year.

 Titane (Julia Ducournau)

 Cronenberg comparisons were already old by the time the first Palme d’Or-winning horror film hit theaters, but they remain necessary.
 Ducournau doesn’t (yet) have Cronenberg’s dexterity with psychologically complete characters or fully developed themes.
 A lot of Titane‘s transgressions, particularly early on, come off as over-eagerly existing for their own sake.
 But the film does take Cronenberg’s enduring subject—the link between having a body and having a psyche—and rewire it into a notably youthful study of a woman mortified by both.
 The young anti-heroine has a body, yes, which she uses for dancing, killing, and fetish-fucking.
 She has little use for parents, romantic attachments, or other people in general.
-And while we’re not meant to be on board with all her antisocial instincts and mania (that sweet girlfriend of hers didn’t have it coming), we can’t begrudge her the rest (that leering man definitely did).
+And while we’re not meant to be on board with all her antisocial reflexes (that sweet girlfriend of hers didn’t have it coming), we can’t begrudge her the rest (that leering man definitely did).
 Thus what emerges is about sex, love, motherhood, and a hard-as-steel woman (a transgressor herself) softening, becoming vulnerable and exposed.
 And the way this softening is shown as both semi-involuntary and frequently horrific—not to mention caked in gender fluidity and emotional deception—gives it a compelling and passionate ambivalence that stays in your mind even after your stomach has settled.
 So the best comparison may not be the cutting analytical eye of Cronenberg; if you expect that, you’ll be disappointed.
 But the brash joys of queerness, Queerness, and throwing every ingredient into the pot?
 Not far from early Almodóvar.

 Old (M. Night Shyamalan)

-Shyamalan’s handling of actors and dialogue is as willfully awkward as ever, and he doesn’t pull off the balance the material demands: Old requires pivoting between goofiness and horror, pathos and thrills, psychological realism and nightmare logic, purely abstract emotional allegory and tidy sci-fi explanations.
+Shyamalan’s handling of actors and dialogue is as willfully awkward as ever, and he doesn’t pull off the balance the material demands.
+Old requires pivoting between goofiness and horror, pathos and thrills, psychological realism and nightmare logic, purely abstract emotional allegory and tidy sci-fi explanations.
 It’s protracted, and neither that wise nor that funny in the places it thinks it is.
 But it further shows that designations of “good” or “bad” (with most of the public predisposed to leap towards the latter) are inadequate in discussing what Shyamalan movies have to offer.
 Indeed, the places where this old-school trip to the Twilight Zone falls short only highlight that there’s not much else at the multiplex attempting anything like it.
 Old has more invention and purpose in its concept, style, and themes than most new releases.
 And several moments where the three converge exactly as they should.